 Lastly, having one standard communication method will not work for all the people working in an organization.
 Different people consume information differently.

 Effective organizational communication is the backbone of an organization.
-Without proper communication, no organization can survive.
+Without proper internal communication, no organization can survive.
 Creating an effective communication plan for an organization requires a proper deeper understanding of the organization structure, its size, its goals, and its values.

 However, creating an organizational communication plan is not an easy job.
 It comes with a variety of challenges that should be considered and taken care of while creating a plan for organizational communication.